Skip to main content

 Independent - Gadi Eizenkot (ex IDF Chief of Staff)

-Views are a bit vague, but seems like he supports two-state solution with Israel keeping the settlements and the Jordan Valley.
-Doesn’t really seem like a long-standing peace solution.
+Views are a bit vague, but it seems like he supports two-state solution with Israel keeping the settlements and the Jordan Valley.
+This isn’t a long-standing peace solution.

 Independent - Matan Kahana